pulkit-dheer/IntelliOpt-Automated-AWS-Cost-Optimization-Suite/README.md

 - **Resource Reallocation:** The saved resources can be reallocated to more critical workloads, improving overall performance.

-### 2. Automated EBS Snapshot Cleanup for Cost-Effective Storage Management
+### 2. Stalled EBS Snapshot Cleanup for Cost-Effective Storage Management

 Over time, organizations often accumulate numerous **EBS snapshots**, many of which may no longer be relevant.
 The suite automates the process of identifying and deleting orphaned snapshots that are not attached to any active volumes.
 Key benefits include: